 Your staff feel empowered to work confidently with customers affected by dementia, including guidance for front line staff in branches, stores or call centres

-For example, our Clinical Services Team has provided guidance for Central England Co-operative store staff in supporting people with dementia and other vulnerable customers.
+For example, our Clinical Services Team has provided guidance for Central Co-operative store staff in supporting people with dementia and other vulnerable customers.

 We collaborated with Dementia UK to create a user-friendly leaflet to support our retail colleagues when interacting with customers or colleagues living with dementia.
 It includes what to look out for and tips on communication.
 It also includes a very valuable section on safeguarding.
 Colleagues are encouraged to be vigilant in recognising signs a person may be being taken advantage of.
-These have been circulated to all stores and can be made available to other retailers. – Hannah Gallimore, Corporate Responsibility Manager at Central England Co-operative
+These have been circulated to all stores and can be made available to other retailers. – Hannah Gallimore, Corporate Responsibility Manager at Central Co-operative

 Your staff understand the impact that dementia and caring responsibilities can have on your customer journeys